RaviSingla23/AttendanceManaer/README.md

 pip install face_recognition
 ```

-Create a new folder for the project and open command prompt in that folder and install electron using following command
+Create a new folder for the project and open command prompt in that folder and install electron(install electron version 3.0.2) using following command
 ```
-npm install electron --save-dev
+npm install electron@3.0.2 --save-dev
 ```

 copy all the files in the repository to your project folder